-6 Common Types of Dog Rashes and How to Treat Them
+6 Common Types of Dog Rashes and How to Help Treat Them

-Skin rashes can appear in different forms — from inflamed and oozing to dry and scaly.
-Here are some common causes of dog rashes along with the symptoms to look out for and what you need to know about treatment options.
+Skin rashes can appear in different forms.
+Here are some common causes of dog rashes along with the symptoms to look out for and what you need to know to help your dog’s discomfort.

 1. Contact Dermatitis